 The Center provides computers for visitor use in the Lillian Goldman Reading Room and Genealogy Institute.
 Use of these computers is limited to:

-Users may connect their own laptop computers in the Lillian Goldman Reading Room and in the Genealogy Institute.
+Researchers may use their own laptop computers in the Lillian Goldman Reading Room and in the Ackman & Ziff Family Genealogy Institute.

 The Center's computers may not be used in any of these ways:

 Staff and volunteers may help you access Internet sites, but the Center is not responsible for the accuracy of Internet information.

 The Center is a special-purpose institution, committed principally to Jewish studies and genealogical research, and we have a limited number of computers; therefore, visitors should browse only Internet sites related directly to those special purposes.